AyushiVashisth/medi-green-health/README.md

 # Contributing

-### We welcome contributions to the Lenskart Clone website.
+### We welcome contributions to the 1mg Clone website.
 If you have an idea for a new feature or have found a bug, please open an issue in the repository.

 <br/>